Yang-J-LIN/yangjlin.com3/content/authors/admin/_index.md

 ## About Me

-I am currently a doctoral assistant at [AQUA Lab](https://www.epfl.ch/labs/aqua/), EPFL.
+I am currently a postdoctoral researcher at [AQUA Lab](https://www.epfl.ch/labs/aqua/), EPFL.
 I am working on marrying single-photon avalanche diodes (SPADs) with artificial and spiking neural networks for biological and medical imaging.